ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 #### Error Handling

-1. Entering an invalid task number while trying to remove from the list
+1.Entering an invalid task number while trying to remove from the list

 => The bot replies saying, "Please enter a number from the list shown above, try again from the beginning."

-2. typing "show todo" when you haven't created a todo list.
+2.Typing "show todo" when you haven't created a todo list.

+=>
-=> i/p: show todo
+i/p: show todo

 o/p: There is nothing to show